 - If your annual renewal comes up and you fail to pay it in time, ProPay will start charging you a monthly fee, which is equal to double your normal annual fee divided by 12.

 - ProPay still expects that you are signing up for at least 180 days (six months) of service.

 - If you terminate within 180 days of the effective date, you must pay liquidated damages of $20.
-(They don’t call it an ETF, but it’s basically a small-ish one.)
+(ProPay doesn’t call it an ETF, but it’s basically a small-ish one.)

 - If you cancel service before or after 30 days, you will not be refunded any fees you’ve paid.

-- Although the agreement does not clearly indicate a set monthly fee for month-to-month plans, from the wording, we’re left to assume you’re looking at two times the annual fee, divided into 12 chunks and assessed on a monthly basis.
+- The agreement does not clearly indicate a set monthly fee for month-to-month plans.
+From the wording, we’re left to assume you’re looking at two times the annual fee, divided into 12 chunks and assessed monthly.